AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     _cacheSimilarityScore = .8;
     ```

 1. Back in our terminal, start the application using **dotnet run**.
-Use `CTRL + click` to open the .NET Aspire dashboard.
-Once the dashboard loads, click the link to open our chat application.

     ```bash
     dotnet run
     ```

+1. Use `CTRL + click` to open the .NET Aspire dashboard.
+Once the dashboard loads, click the link to open our chat application.

 1. Start a new session and ask the same modified question again, `What are the highest cost bikes?`.
-This time you will get a cache hit with zero tokens and the `Cache Hit: True` tag appended to the response.
+This time you will get a cache hit with zero tokens and the *Cache Hit: True* tag appended to the response.
+Notice how it didn't consume any tokens and the response was much faster.

 1. Next ask the follow up question, `What are the least expensive?`.
 Here too you will get a cached response.

 1. Spend a few minutes trying different sequences of questions (and follow up questions) and then modifying them with different similarity scores.
-If you want to start over and do multiple tests using the same series of questions you can click on **Clear Cache** in the app to empty the cache.
+If you want to start over and do multiple tests using the same series of questions you can click on **Clear Cache** in the top right corner of the app to empty the cache.

 1. When you are done, close the browser and stop the application by entering `CTRL + C` in the terminal.

 ## A semantic cache needs to have context

 If you haven't noticed by now, the semantic cache in this lab caches within the **context window** for a session.
 This is different from how traditional caches work.
-Just as we saw earlier in the lab, **context matters!** Caching a conversation ensures that what gets returned from the cache is contextually correct.
+Just as we saw earlier in the lab, *context matters*!
+Caching a conversation ensures that what gets returned from the cache is contextually correct.
 If it didn't do this, users would get unexpected, and likely unacceptable responses.

 Here is a simple mental exercise for a semantic cache that *does not* cache the context window.
 If you first ask an LLM, "What is the most expensive bike?", it will respond, then cache that user prompt and completion.
 If you then ask, "What is the least expensive?", the context window we built earlier will pass the chat history to the LLM and it will correctly respond with cheap bikes.
-The cache will store that individual user prompt and completion as well.
+The cache will store that individual user prompt and completion too.

 Now, say another user in a different session asked, "What is the most expensive bike seat?", the LLM will respond with expensive bike seat options.
 If that user then asked, "What is the least expensive?", the cache will return a list of bikes from it's cached completion, which of course is not what the user was looking for when they asked about bike seats.